 In a word: yeah.
 However, we would much prefer to use four words and say, “heck yeah, you can!”
-All you need is a striping kit that can be attached to your mower, whether that be a ride-on one or the kind you push and, depending on where you get yours from, you can have them attached for you or get instructions on how to pop it on yourself.
-Oh, and so you aren’t completely lost, there are two main types of striping kit: a heavy roller or a rubber flap, both of which will push the grass flat, and both of which usually attach to the back of the mower, behind the bit that cuts (or ‘the deck’ as most people call them).
+All you need is a striping kit that can be attached to your mower, whether that be a ride-on one or the kind you push.
+Depending on where you get yours from, you can have them attached for you or get instructions on how to pop it on yourself.
+Oh, and so you aren’t completely lost, there are two main types of striping kit: a heavy roller or a rubber flap.
+Both of which will push the grass flat, and both of which usually attach to the back of the mower, behind the bit that cuts (or ‘the deck’ as most people call them).

 Of course, we realise this isn’t technically a DIY answer.
-So, if you really, really, really want to get your hands dirty and make something yourself, we recommend you get some PVC and a round fence stake and see if you can create something half-decent, which could mean a bit of frustration and a lot of trial and error but, come on, it’ll be worth it just to say you did it.
+So, if you really, really, really want to get your hands dirty and make something yourself, we recommend you get some PVC and a round fence stake.
+See if you can create something half-decent, which could mean a bit of frustration and a lot of trial and error.
+But, come on, it’ll be worth it just to say you did it.

-Oooo, good question (yeah, that’s right, we just asked ourselves a question and then complimented it, which is kind of weird but still okay, possibly).
+Oooo, good question (yeah, that’s right, we just asked ourselves a question and then complimented it.
+Which is kind of weird but still okay, possibly).
 Anyway, when it comes to creating a pattern, the possibilities are about as endless as the universe.
 That said, the most popular choices are stripes, the draught board look and diamonds.
-Before you get started, though, we recommend you make a rough sketch of your lawn and then see which one will a) be easiest to do and b) look best.
-Oh, and make sure you mow straight, otherwise, well, you know, it’ll look a bit shoddy, and no one wants a shoddy lawn
+Before you get started, though, we recommend you make a rough sketch of your lawn.
+Then see which one will a) be easiest to do and b) look best.
+Oh, and make sure you mow straight, otherwise, well, you know, it’ll look a bit shoddy.
+No one wants a shoddy lawn

 Our top tips: